WebOrigami/docs/src/content/framework/tutorial.md

 This defines an array of person records in YAML but _this data is too boring!_

-<span class="tutorialStep"></span> Update the names in `teamData.yaml` to use your name and the names of family or friends.
+<span class="tutorialStep"></span> In `teamData.yaml`, replace the people's names with your name and the names of family or friends.

 You can use slash-separated paths to extract information out of a folder or a data file like this team data file.